 It’s time to put your competitive side away for a while – we have sailed into cooperative waters.
 Murder has just happened and it’s up to you to solve the mystery.
-You will be traveling around London freely, interviewing witnesses and possible suspects and looking for clues.
+You will be traveling around London freely, interviewing witnesses and possible suspects, and looking for clues.

-(1 hour, complex)
+(1 hour, medium)

 Fortunately, different difficulty settings exist, but I suggest rather playing higher than lower.
 There is no shame in losing (everyone dies anyway), but the experience will be much more intense and pristine.